List of honorary knighthoods in India

 Before the Republic of India was established on 26 January 1950, all Indian subjects of the princely states and Indian rulers were entitled to substantive knighthoods (the Order of the Star of India and the Order of the Indian Empire).
 Those Indian rulers who received other British orders of knighthood were only considered honorary members of those orders.

-The following is a partial list of honorary British knighthoods as given to Indian rulers and members of the ruling families up to 1947 (the Orders of the Star of India and the Indian Empire are considered substantive).
-Rulers of states that are presently part of Pakistan are included in this article.
+The following is a partial list of honorary British knighthoods as given to Indian rulers and members of the ruling families up to 1947 (the Order of the Star of India and the Order of the Indian Empire were considered substantive).
+Rulers of states that are presently part of what is now Pakistan are included in this article.
+The order moves from the most prestigious states (21-guns) to least prestigious (9-guns).

-The order moves from the most prestigious states (21-guns) to least prestigious (9-guns):
+Note that this list does not include knighthoods awarded by the various Royal Houses in India, which are described in the articles of the individual princely states.
+This list also does not include orders of knighthood granted to Indian rulers by other foreign countries, such as France.